Symmetry, Thermodynamics and Topology in Active Matter: Nonreciprocal interactions drive new emergent behavior

 with

-When the cross-mobilities of the two species are related by Onsager's relations, such a system undergoes bulk phase separation from a homogeneous mixed phase into two coexisting phases, each rich in one of the species.
-Recent work has introduced non-reciprocity in such a model by examining the effect of non-reciprocal cross-diffusion currents that cannot be derived from a free energy, leading to $\kappa_{AB}\not=\kappa_{BA}$~\cite{you2020nonreciprocity,saha2020scalar,frohoff2021suppression}.
-It was shown that sufficiently strong non-reciprocity can set the phase-separated state into motion, resulting in traveling density waves that break orientational symmetry.
+When the cross-mobilities of the two species are related by Onsager's relations \mcm{that guarantee the approach to a homogeneous state as required by diffusive equilibrium (here $\kappa_{ab}=\kappa_{ba}$),} such a system undergoes bulk phase separation from a homogeneous mixed phase into two coexisting phases, each rich in one of the species.
+Recent work has examined the effect of nonreciprocal cross-diffusion currents that cannot be derived from a free energy, leading to $\kappa_{AB}\not=\kappa_{BA}$~\cite{you2020nonreciprocity,saha2020scalar,frohoff2021suppression}. \mcm{Such a situation can arise, for instance, in mixtures of active colloids from the breaking of detailed balance in the microdynamics that is a defining feature of active systems. } It was shown that sufficiently strong nonreciprocity can set the phase-separated state into motion, resulting in traveling density waves that break orientational symmetry.
 This work has demonstrated that NR provides a generic mechanism for traveling, and possibly stable oscillatory patterns, where the two components play a chase-and-run game with each other, eventually settling into a stable spatio-temporally modulated structure.
-While the emergence of such states is well known for instance in models of population dynamics with antagonistic or mutualistic reproduction rates~\cite{yanni2019drivers,curatolo2019engineering}, it is surprising in systems described by conserved scalar fields with purely diffusive dynamics.
 NR can additionally arrest the phase separation, turning the spinodal decomposition into a Turing-type instability with length scale selection ~\cite{frohoff2021suppression}.
+While the emergence of \mcm{spatial and temporal patterns} is well known for instance in models of population dynamics with antagonistic or mutualistic reproduction rates~\cite{yanni2019drivers,curatolo2019engineering}, it is surprising in systems described by conserved scalar fields with purely diffusive dynamics \mcm{that intuitively is expected to give monotonic decay to a homogeneous state}.

-Related work has examined the effect of non-reciprocity in a two-species Vicsek model characterized by coupled vector order parameters that encode the mean velocity of each species~\cite{fruchart2021non}.
-At the continuum level, the system is described by a coupled set of Toner-Tu equations for the conserved density $\rho_a$ and velocity $\mathbf{v}_a$ of each species, with $a=A,B$, which in a minimal form can be written as
+Related work has examined the effect of nonreciprocity in a two-species Vicsek model characterized by coupled vector order parameters that encode the mean velocity of each species~\cite{fruchart2021non}.
+Nonreciprocity is introduced here by assuming that while species A aligns with both A and B, species B aligns with B, but antialigns with A. One then finds a dynamical chiral state, with no equilibrium counterpart where the mean velocities of each species rotate either clockwise or counterclockwise, maintaining a constant phase difference - a vectorial analog to the traveling states of phase separated scalar Cahn-Hillard fields~\cite{you2020nonreciprocity,frohoff2021suppression}.